EmileTrotignon/AStressfulMachine/README.md

 You may also need: libqt5multimedia5-plugins.

-To compile on linux, use command: make a_stressful_machine_gui
+To compile on linux, use command: "make a_stressful_machine_gui"

 Afterwards, you can run the program by running 2 commands: